 5 Beaches Worth a Visit this Winter

-In winter, getting outside as much as possible;e help fights seasonal depression.
-Add to the the peace giving calm of ocean waters and a trip to the beach seems a great way of combating the winter doldrums, just when Christmas cheer seems a distant memory and spring is just a date on the calendar.
+Its a well known fact that sunlight-in any temperature -helps fight seasonal depression.
+Add to that the the peace giving calm of ocean waters and a trip to the beach seems a great way of combating the winter doldrums, when Christmas anticipation and cheer seems a distant memory and spring is just a date on the calendar.

 1. Queensland Beach Provincial Park